URCF/urcf_workshops/python_programming/02-numpy.md

 ## Scenario: A Miracle Arthiritis Inflamation Cure

-Our imaginary colleague "Dr. Maverick" has invented a new miracle drug that promises to cure arthritis inflammation flare-ups after only 3 weeks since initially taking the medication!
-Naturally, we wish to see the clinical trial data, and after months of asking for the data they have finally provided us with a CSV spreadsheet containing the clinical trial data.
+Our imaginary colleague "Dr. Maverick" has invented a new miracle drug that promises to cure arthritis inflammation flare-ups in only 3 weeks!
+Naturally, we want to see the clinical trial data, and after months of asking, they have finally provided us with a spreadsheet containing the clinical trial data.

-The CSV file contains the number of inflammation flare-ups per day for the 60 patients in the initial clinical trial, with the trial lasting 40 days.
+The file contains the number of inflammation flare-ups per day for the 60 patients in the initial clinical trial, with the trial lasting 40 days.
 Each row corresponds to a patient, and each column corresponds to a day in the trial.
 Once a patient has their first inflammation flare-up they take the medication and wait a few weeks for it to take effect and reduce flare-ups.

 To see how effective the treatment is we would like to: